garrett361/transformers_notes/main.typ

   detail, these probabilities are created by products:
   $P (t_(s + n) dots.h t_(s + 1) \| t_s dots.h t_0) = P (t_(s + n) \| t_(s + n - 1) dots.h t_s dots.h t_0) times dots.h times P (t_(s + 1) \| t_s dots.h t_0)$.].

 Each batch (the $b$-index) is processed independently.
-We omitted and layers above, as well as the causal mask; these will be covered below as we step through the architecture in more detail.
+We omitted $LN$ and $DR$ layers above, as well as the causal mask; these will be covered below as we step through the architecture in more detail.

 === Embedding Layer and Positional Encodings <subsubsec_embedding_and_pe>
-The #strong[embedding] layer is just a simple look up table: each of the indices in the vocabulary is mapped to a $D$-dimensional vector via a large -shaped table/matrix.
-This layer maps $x_(b s) arrow.r z_(b s d)$.
+The #strong[embedding] layer is just a simple lookup table: each of the `range(V)` indices in the vocabulary is mapped to a $D$-dimensional vector via a large `(V, D)`-shaped table/matrix.
+This layer maps
-In , this is an instance.
+$x_(b s) arrow.r z_(b s d)$.
+In , this is an `nn.Embedding(V, D)` instance.

-To each item in a batch, we add identical #strong[positional encodings] to the vectors above with the goal of adding fixed, position-dependent correlations in the sequence dimension which will hopefully make it easier for the architecture to pick up on the relative positions of the inputs #footnote[Positional encodings and the causal mask are the only components in the vanilla transformers architecture which carry weights with a dimension of size $S$; i.e. they are the only parts that have explicit sequence-length dependence.
-A related though experiment: you can convince yourself that if the inputs $z_(b s d)$ were just random noise, the transformers architecture would not be able to predict the
+To each item in a batch, we add identical #strong[positional encodings] to the vectors above with the goal of adding fixed, position-dependent correlations in the sequence dimension which will hopefully make it easier for the architecture to pick up on the relative positions of the inputs
+#footnote[Positional encodings and the causal mask are the only components in the vanilla
-$s$-index of each such input in the absence of positional encodings.]
-This layer maps $z_(b s d) arrow.l z_(b s d) + p_(s d)$, with $p_(s d)$
-the positional encoding tensor.
+  transformers architecture which carry weights with a dimension of size $S$; i.e. they are the only parts that have explicit sequence-length dependence.
+A related though experiment: you can convince yourself that if the inputs $z_(b s d)$ were just random noise, the transformers architecture would not be able to predict the $s$-index of each such input in the absence of positional encodings.]
+This layer maps $z_(b s d) arrow.l z_(b s d) + p_(s d)$, with $p_(s d)$ the positional encoding tensor.

 The above components require $(V + S) D approx V D$ parameters per model.

 === Layer Norm <layer_norm>
-The original transformers paper @vaswani2017attention put instances after the #strong[attention] and #strong[MLP] blocks, but now it is common @xiong2020layer to put them before these blocks#footnote[Which makes intuitive sense for the purposes of stabilizing the matrix multiplications in the blocks].
+The original transformers paper @vaswani2017attention put $LN$ instances after the #strong[attention] and #strong[MLP] blocks, but now it is common @xiong2020layer to put them before these blocks#footnote[Which makes intuitive sense for the purposes of stabilizing the matrix multiplications in the blocks].

-The operations acts over the hidden dimension (since this is the dimension the subsequent instances act on).
+The $LN$ operations acts over the hidden dimension (since this is the dimension the subsequent $LIN$ instances act on).
 Spelling it out, given the input tensor $z_(b s d)$ whose mean and variance over the $d$-index are
-$mu_(b s)$ and $sigma_(b s)$, respectively, the output is
+$mu_(b s)$ and $sigma_(b s)$, respectively, the $LN$ output is
 $
   z_( b s d ) & <- ( (z_( b s d ) - mu_( b s ) ) / sigma_( b s ) ) gamma_d
   + beta_( d ) equiv LN_d z_( b s d )
 $
 where $gamma_d \, beta_d$ are the trainable scale and
 bias parameters.
-In , this is a instance.
-Since there are two instances in each transformer block, these components require $2 D$ parameters per layer.
+In `torch`, this is a `nn.LayerNorm(D)` instance.
+Since there are two $LN$ instances in each transformer block, these components require $2 D$ parameters per layer.

-We will continue discussing instances in what follows in order to adhere to the usual construction and to discuss methods like sequence-parallelism in their original form (see
+We will continue discussing $LN$ instances in what follows in order to adhere to the usual construction and to discuss methods like sequence-parallelism in their original form (see
-@subsec_seq_parallelism), but note: the data-independent transformations due to $gamma_d \, beta_d$ are completely redundant when immediately followed by a layer, since both act linearly on their inputs and is already the most general data-independent linear transformation.
+@subsec_seq_parallelism), but note: the data-independent $LN$ transformations due to $gamma_d \, beta_d$
+are completely redundant when immediately followed by a $LIN$ layer, since both act linearly on their inputs and $LIN$ is already the most general data-independent linear transformation.
+Explicitly, the
-Explicitly, the $gamma_d \, beta_d$ parameters can be absorbed into the
+$gamma_d \, beta_d$ parameters can be absorbed into the $LIN$ parameters:
-parameters:
 $
   (x_(b s d) gamma_d + beta_d) W_(d d') + b_(d') & = x_(b s d) W'_(d d') + b'_(d') med \, quad W'_(d d') equiv gamma_d W_(d d') med \, quad b'_(d') equiv b_(d') + beta_d W_(d d') med \,
 $
 for arbitrary $x_(b s d)$.
-That is, these transformations can be equivalently performed by the weight matrix and bias (if included) in layer#footnote[Note the importance of data-independence here: the data-dependent mean and standard deviation terms cannot be similarly absorbed.
-Also, because the usual training algorithms are not invariant under parameter redefinitions, the above unfortunately does not imply that removing the learnable parameters ( in ) will have no effect on training dynamics. $gamma_d \, beta_d$ can shoved into the layer's parameters as a small inference-time optimization, though.].
+That is, these transformations can be equivalently performed by the weight matrix and bias (if included) in the $LIN$ layer#footnote[Note the importance of data-independence here: the data-dependent mean and standard deviation terms cannot be similarly absorbed.
+Also, because the usual training algorithms are not invariant under parameter redefinitions, the above unfortunately does not imply that removing the $LIN$ learnable parameters (`elementwise_affine=False` in `torch`) will have no effect on training dynamics. $gamma_d \, beta_d$ can shoved into the $LIN$ layer's parameters as a small inference-time optimization, though.].

 === Causal Attention <attn_layer>